egaidos/eric_gaidos.github.io/index.md

 ## Welcome to my Web Site

+There will be more stuff here soon.
+Patience.....
-You can use the [editor on GitHub](https://github.com/egaidos/eric_gaidos.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+## You can use the [editor on GitHub](https://github.com/egaidos/eric_gaidos.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.